ayanworks/polygon-did-method-spec/README.md

 #Polygon DID Method Specification

 ## Preface
-The polygon-did method specification, is complaint with the requirements specified by W3C Creredentials Community Group.
-For a detailed read on DID's and other DID method specifications, one can refer
+The polygon-did method specification is complaint with the [DID requirements](https://www.w3.org/TR/did-core/#ref-for-dfn-did-documents-3) specified by W3C Creredentials Community Group.
+For a detailed read on DID and other DID method specifications, one can refer [this](https://github.com/WebOfTrustInfo/rwot5-boston/blob/master/topics-and-advance-readings/did-primer.md)

 ## Abstract

 The Polygon DID method allows any Ethereum key pair account to become a valid identity.
-For registration of the DID Document, a smart contract has been deployed on polygon testnet as well as main net with addresses:
+For registration of the DID Document, a smart contract has been deployed on polygon testnet and main net on addresses specified at [registry-contract](https://gitlab.com/polygon-did/polygon-did-registry-contract)

 ## Identity Controller